PureStorage-OpenConnect/k8s-px-terraform/docs/AzureAKS/README.md

 view your subscription account:

 	az account list -o table

+Make sure you have your SSH key existing in ~/.ssh/id_rsa If the SSH key is not there then you can create it with the following command:
+> Note: Do not set any passphrase, just press enter when prompted.

+	ssh-keygen

 ### Step 4.
 Navigate to scripts folder and Run setup_env.sh <param1> <param2> <param3>